gonzaloPzl/JS-challenges/README.md

 #### Merge two arrays with duplicate values
 Write a function that takes two arrays as arguments.
 Merge both arrays and remove duplicate values.
 Sort the merge result in ascending order.
 Return the resulting array

+#### Sum up all array elements with values greater than
+Write a function that takes an array and a number, say num, as arguments.
+Sum up all array elements with a value greater than num.
+Return the sum